acoupi/acoupi/docs/explanation/system.md

 ### Execution Files

 _acoupi_ generates scripts within the `$ACOUPI_HOME/bin` folder to manage Celery operations (start, stop, restart, and schedule tasks).
-These scripts direct Celery to utilize the `$ACOUPI/app.py` file for the definition of the Celery app, which encapsulates the _acoupi_ program to be executed.
+These scripts direct Celery to utilise the `$ACOUPI/app.py` file for the definition of the Celery app, which encapsulates the _acoupi_ program to be executed.

 ### Logs and Status